chriswebb09/chriswebb09.github.io/_posts/2017-04-22-testing-asynchronous-code-in-swift.md

 ### Brief Introduction Testing on iOS

 Testing is fast approaching standard operating procedure for iOS development.
 While it is not as prominent like in Ruby, its adoption is increasingly widespread which means it's important to grasp the basic concepts.
-As iOS development continuea to grow into a more professionalized field, with business models revolving around it, it becomes less and less acceptable to have applications without tests.
+As iOS development continues to grow to be professionalized field, with business models revolving around it, it becomes less and less acceptable to have applications written without tests.

+### Why?

 As your application grows over time, one of the more tasking aspects for developers is to ensure that your new code plays well with the code that is there.
 Writing tests can help maintain performance as the codebase grows.

-#### Side note: test coverage
+#### Test Coverage

 It might seem conterintuitive, but one of the hardest aspects of testing is deciding what you should test.
-There are blog posts devoted to this question, there are book devoted to it to!
+There are blog posts devoted to this question, there are book devoted to it!
 While you want your code to be well tested, like everything in life, it takes time.
 If you're developing on a small team or by yourself, time is of the essence.

+### Open Source iOS Testing Book!

 If you're interested in learning more about the larger subject of what to test for in iOS, there's a great open source book on the subject by Orta Therox called [Pragmatic Testing](https://github.com/orta/pragmatic-testing).
 He is head of mobile at Art.sy in New York and has good deal of wisdom on the topic.

 ### Tools for Testing